 - Close Family Member:

-- An employee’s parents, grandparents, great‐grandparents, grandchildren, great‐ grandchildren, spouse, children, brothers, and sisters; or the spouse’s parents, grandparents, great‐grandparents, children, grandchildren, great‐grandchildren, brothers, and sisters; or the employee’s step- and half‐relatives (or a person who is legally acting in one of the preceding capacities); or other relative who maintains his primary residence in the employee’s household.
+- An employee’s parents, grandparents, great‐grandparents, grandchildren, great-grandchildren, spouse/partner, children, brothers, sisters, aunts, uncles, nieces, and nephews; or the spouse’s/partner’s parents, grandparents, great‐grandparents, children, grandchildren, great‐grandchildren, brothers, sisters, aunts, uncles, nieces, and nephews; brothers-in-law, sisters-in-law; ex-spouse with whom the employee shares children; or the employee’s step- and half‐relatives (or a person who is legally acting in one of the preceding capacities); or other relative who maintains his primary residence in the employee’s household.

 - Payment made for services rendered, which may include pay and/or benefits as approved by the Director of Human Resources.